 Keith, co-director (along with his son, Ben) of Queensland-based public relations firm Jackson PR Associates, trained at the Australian School of Pacific Administration (ASOPA) as a cadet education officer, arriving in Papua New Guinea in 1963 at age 18.

-Around the time of PNG's independence in 1975, he was appointed head of policy and planning of the new National Broadcasting Commission.
+Around the time of PNG's independence in 1975, Keith was appointed head of policy and planning of the new National Broadcasting Commission.

 Keith has a BA in economics and political science from the University of Papua New Guinea and a Graduate Diploma in Management from the University of New England.